viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-anxious people who fear abaondoned will overthink and be nervous and stress about it avoidants will push people away or keep them at a distance so that they can abandon the other person before they can abandon the, i think subconsiouly it comes from my childhood, basically immediately when i was born i was abandoned by my parents, i felt like those years are extremely important in forming a secure relationship, I mean still i don't feel that close to my parents or anyone. i think that alone already fucked up my brain chemsitry and
+anxious people who fear abaondoned will overthink and be nervous and stress about it avoidants will push people away or keep them at a distance so that they can abandon the other person before they can abandon the, i think subconsiouly it comes from my childhood, basically immediately when i was born i was abandoned by my parents, i felt like those years are extremely important in forming a secure relationship, I mean still i don't feel that close to my parents or anyone. i think that alone already fucked up my brain chemsitry i expressed my wants and needs and was immediately shut down, i realized that i have to figure out everything myself because they aren't going to help me anyway my sister and mom were really dismissive, for example every winter my room gets like really fucking cold like, i would wake up in the middle of the night shivering, i would tell my dad and my sister all the time,